 - Live in dog sitter can focus on your pet – Live in sitters are great for puppies.
 It means the puppy can remain a space they are still training and learning to live in a home.

 - Free dog sitting – With the costs of pet care rising, free dog sitting through a managed housesitting and pet sitting website is increasingly popular.

 Advantage of dog sitters puppy sitting when the owner is away

-If you are the puppy owner it is always a difficult decision when you have to go away and the dog is still less than a year old. the best thing to do is keep the puppy at home in their own environment, and carefully brief your dog sitter or puppy sitter in how to maintain their routine.
+- Keeping your puppy at home – If you are the puppy owner it is always a difficult decision when you have to go away and the dog happens to be less than a year old. the best thing to do is keep the puppy at home in their own environment, and carefully brief your dog sitter or puppy sitter in how to maintain their routine.
 Most especially write down all the rules you are trying to establish for the puppy in your dog training routines.

-A final note for the dog sitter check list on puppies biting
+A final note for the dog sitters check list on puppies behaviour and biting

 Trying a time-out exercise whenever your puppy gets aggressive or tries to bite is an effective method when all else fails.
 It lets your puppy understand that specific behavior can’t be condoned.